 -Lemon Juice: Just a teaspoon of lemon juice helps to add a burst of freshness to the soup without being overpowering.

 -Corn: A can of lightly drained corn will add a little fiber, color, and subtle crunch to the chowder.
+You can use ears of fresh summer corn.
+Just stand the cob upright and cut corn kernels off with a sharp knife.

 -Cheeses: 2 cups of shredded cheddar cheese and 1/4 cup of shredded parmesan will add a cheesy texture and flavor that is incredible.